wisniewskikr/chrisblog-it-java-ee/technologies/produces/java-ee9-api-rest-helloworld-produces/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to implement **bean CDI** in **REST API** application using **Java** programming language and **Java EE 9** framework.
+The goal of this project is to present how to implement **@Produces** annotation in **REST API** application using **Java** programming language and **Java EE 9** framework.
 Application is deployed on a server **payara micro** in version 6.

 ##### Terminology
 Terminology explanation:
-* **Bean CDI**: Context and Dependency Injection is a part of Java EE.
-It's a Java class which can be injected by Java EE server.
-But by default, opposite to Bean EJB, it doesn't handle such elements like transactions, pooling etc. But developer can add it using specific annotations (e.g. @Transactional etc.)
+* **@Produces**: this annotation enables injecting values insead of classes.
+By default in Java EE developer can inject beans - Java classes.
+But this annotation enables injecting values like Strings, Enums etc.
 * **API**: Application Programming Interface is designed for communication between machines
 * **REST**: it's communication HTTP protocol with some set of rules
 * **Java EE 9**: it's Java framework which speeds up development